-Argentina v Sweden
+Sweden beat Argentina to set up USA last-16 clash

 Post update

-Rebecka Blomqvist (Sweden) wins a free kick in the attacking half.
+Romina Núñez (Argentina) wins a free kick in the defensive half.